The Trade Desk (NASDAQ:TTD) Lifted to “Buy” at Truist Securities

-Truist Securities upgraded shares of The Trade Desk (NASDAQ:TTD) from a hold rating to a buy rating in a research note published on Tuesday morning, PriceTargets.com reports.
-The firm currently has $620.00 target price on the technology company’s stock, down from their previous target price of $880.00.
+Truist Securities upgraded shares of The Trade Desk (NASDAQ:TTD) from a hold rating to a buy rating in a research note issued to investors on Monday morning, Benzinga reports.
+Truist Securities currently has $620.00 price objective on the technology company’s stock, down from their previous price objective of $880.00.

-TTD has been the topic of a number of other research reports.
-Macquarie increased their target price on The Trade Desk from $775.00 to $900.00 and gave the stock an outperform rating in a research note on Tuesday, February 2nd.
+Other analysts have also issued reports about the company.
+DA Davidson raised The Trade Desk from a neutral rating to a buy rating and lifted their target price for the stock from $490.00 to $985.00 in a research report on Thursday, February 25th.
+Macquarie lifted their price objective on The Trade Desk from $775.00 to $900.00 and gave the stock an outperform rating in a report on Tuesday, February 2nd.
 Needham & Company LLC reiterated a buy rating and set a $1,000.00 target price on shares of The Trade Desk in a research note on Friday, March 26th.
-Stifel Nicolaus increased their price target on The Trade Desk from $650.00 to $700.00 and gave the stock a hold rating in a research report on Tuesday.
-Oppenheimer reduced their price target on The Trade Desk from $950.00 to $600.00 and set an outperform rating on the stock in a research report on Monday, May 10th.
-They noted that the move was a valuation call.
-Finally, Jefferies Financial Group increased their price target on The Trade Desk from $800.00 to $880.00 and gave the stock a hold rating in a research report on Friday, February 19th.
-They noted that the move was a valuation call.
-Seven research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average target price of $751.52.
+Pivotal Research lifted their price target on shares of The Trade Desk from $950.00 to $1,010.00 and gave the stock a buy rating in a research note on Friday, February 19th.
+Finally, Vertical Research raised shares of The Trade Desk from a mixed rating to a positive rating in a report on Tuesday, April 27th.
+Seven investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+The Trade Desk presently has a consensus rating of Buy and an average price target of $749.14.

-The Trade Desk (NASDAQ:TTD) last released its quarterly earnings data on Monday, May 10th.
-The technology company reported $1.41 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $1.07.
-The firm had revenue of $219.80 million for the quarter, compared to analyst estimates of $217.28 million.
-The Trade Desk had a return on equity of 19.65% and a net margin of 19.31%.
-The business’s revenue for the quarter was up 36.8% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.90 earnings per share.
-Equities research analysts expect that The Trade Desk will post 3.12 EPS for the current year.
+The Trade Desk (NASDAQ:TTD) last announced its earnings results on Monday, May 10th.
+The technology company reported $1.41 earnings per share for the quarter, beating the consensus estimate of $0.34 by $1.07.
+The Trade Desk had a net margin of 19.31% and a return on equity of 19.65%.
+The business had revenue of $219.80 million during the quarter, compared to the consensus estimate of $217.28 million.
+During the same period in the prior year, the firm earned $0.90 earnings per share.
+The business’s quarterly revenue was up 36.8% compared to the same quarter last year.
+On average, analysts forecast that The Trade Desk will post 3.12 earnings per share for the current fiscal year.

-In other news, CMO Susan Vobejda sold 1,234 shares of The Trade Desk stock in a transaction dated Wednesday, May 12th.
+In other The Trade Desk news, CTO David Randall Pickles sold 1,647 shares of the business’s stock in a transaction on Wednesday, April 21st.
+The stock was sold at an average price of $700.00, for a total transaction of $1,152,900.00.
+Following the completion of the transaction, the chief technology officer now owns 47,596 shares in the company, valued at approximately $33,317,200.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CMO Susan Vobejda sold 1,234 shares of the stock in a transaction on Wednesday, May 12th.
 The stock was sold at an average price of $510.74, for a total value of $630,253.16.
 Following the completion of the transaction, the chief marketing officer now directly owns 24,650 shares of the company’s stock, valued at approximately $12,589,741.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Jeffrey Terry Green sold 26,515 shares of The Trade Desk stock in a transaction dated Tuesday, February 16th.
-The stock was sold at an average price of $873.65, for a total value of $23,164,829.75.
-Following the completion of the transaction, the chief executive officer now directly owns 71,870 shares of the company’s stock, valued at $62,789,225.50.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 145,316 shares of company stock valued at $111,137,487.
-12.04% of the stock is owned by corporate insiders.
+Insiders sold 117,153 shares of company stock worth $86,539,672 over the last quarter.
+12.04% of the stock is currently owned by company insiders.

 The Trade Desk, Inc operates as a technology company in the United States and internationally.
 The company operates a self-service cloud-based platform that allows buyers to create, manage, and optimize data-driven digital advertising campaigns in various ad formats and channels, including display, video, audio, in-app, native and social, and on various devices, such as computers, mobile devices, and connected TV.